‘American Horror Story’ Season 7: Sarah Paulson As Kellyanne Conway Character

 “The themes of American Horror Story have always been allegories,” Ryan Murphy said at the luncheon.
 “You will not see [Donald] Trump and [Hillary] Clinton as characters on the show.”

-Ryan Murphy also mentioned that he had three martinis in the span of twenty minutes just before he went on Watch What Happens Live, with a comical demeanor, and blamed the alcohol for alluding to certain elements of the American Horror Story Season 7 theme that were not true.
+Ryan Murphy also mentioned that he had three martinis in the span of 20 minutes just before he went on Watch What Happens Live with a comical demeanor, and blamed the alcohol for alluding to certain elements of the American Horror Story Season 7 theme that were not true.

 That’s okay because a completely sober Ryan Murphy also gave some details about Season 7 of American Horror Story that he did seem to have a joke in mind about, but they were nevertheless flashy details that will have AHS fans pondering the possibilities.